JMathiszig-Lee/GPconnect/README.md

 ---
 ## Branches

-Development will take place on `Dev`.
-Feature development should be checked out onto their own branch from there `Demo` is the branch for the internet facing demo, currently on heroku.
+Development will take place on <a href=https://github.com/UCLH-Foundry/Xhuma/tree/dev>Dev</a>, check there for latest progress.
+Feature development should be checked out onto their own branch.
+`Demo` is the branch for the internet facing demo, currently on heroku.
 `Integration` will be for final intergration testing and `Main` will host final production builds